Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Results of calculations and discussion

 The dependencies of the energy contribution to the binding energy of magnetoexcitons Rydberg states for indirect magnetoexcitons on the magnetic field and number of hBN layers for MoS$_{2}$-hBN-MoS$_{2}$ heterostructure are reported in Fig. \ref{mos_rk}.
 For 1$s$ and 2$s$ states the energy contribution increases with the increase of the external magnetic field and number of the hBN layers.
-Indirect magnetoexcitons ionize in state 3$s$, when $B > 11-15$ T, and in 4$s$ state, when $B > 5$ T. In Fig. \ref{mos_rk}$a$, it is shown the energy contribution for the $B$ exciton always falls between $\Delta E_{A_{\text{high}}}$ and $\Delta E_{A_{\text{low}}}$: $\Delta E_{A_{\text{high}}} < \Delta E_{B} < \Delta E_{A_{\text{low}}}$.
-The same holds for the states 2$s$, 3$s$ and 4$s$, but not shown in Figs. \ref{mos_rk}$b$, \ref{mos_rk}$c$ and \ref{mos_rk}$d$.
-It is worth mentioning that Fig. \ref{mos_rk}. shows a representative case for indirect magnetoexcitons in MoS$_{2}$-hBN-MoS$_{2}$ heterostructure.
-The same kind patterns and quantitative dependencies we obtained for the MoSe$_{2}$-hBN-MoSe$_{2}$ heterostructures.
-The differences occur only in the energy contribution magnitudes, which varies within up to 40\% for MoSe$_{2}$-hBN-MoSe$_{2}$ for the maximum value and indirect magnetoexcitons do not ionize in the 3$s$ state and are ionized at larger values of the magnetic field in 4$s$ state.
-In Fig. \ref{wse_rk} are presented results for the tangerine-based WSe$_{2}$-hBN-WSe$_{2}$ heterostructure.
+Indirect magnetoexcitons dissociate in state 3$s$ when $B > 11-15$ T, and in 4$s$ state, when $B > 5$ T. In Fig. \ref{mos_rk}$a$, it is shown the energy contribution for the $B$ exciton always falls between $\Delta E_{A_{\text{high}}}$ and $\Delta E_{A_{\text{low}}}$: $\Delta E_{A_{\text{high}}} < \Delta E_{B} < \Delta E_{A_{\text{low}}}$.
+The same holds for the states 2$s$, 3$s$ and 4$s$, but not shown in Figs. \ref{mos_rk}$b$, \ref{mos_rk}$c$, and \ref{mos_rk}$d$.
+It is worth mentioning that Fig. \ref{mos_rk} shows a representative case for indirect magnetoexcitons in MX$_{2}$-hBN-MX$_{2}$ heterostructure.
+The same kind patterns and quantitative dependencies we obtained for the WSe$_{2}$-hBN-WSe$_{2}$ heterostructures shown in Appendix \ref{app:het}, Fig. \ref{wse_rk}.
+Data for WS$_2$-hBN-WS$_2$ and MoSe$_2$-hBN-MoSe$_2$ are not shown.
+The differences occur only in the energy contribution magnitudes, which varies within up to 40\% for MoSe$_{2}$-hBN-MoSe$_{2}$ for the maximum value, and indirect magnetoexcitons do not dissociate in the 3$s$ state and dissociate at larger values of the magnetic field in 4$s$ state.
 The tangerine-based heterostructures have the same kind of patterns as are observed for the molybdenum-based heterostructures.
-As a representative case in Fig. \ref{mose_low}, we present the comparison of the energy contribution to the binding energy of indirect magnetoexcitons for MoSe$_{2}$-hBN-MoSe$_{2}$ heterostructure obtained by solving the Schr\"{o}dinger equation with the $V_{RK}$ and $V_{C}$ potentials.
-The analysis shows that the $V_{RK}$ potential gives higher contributions to the binding energy than the Coulomb potential for all states, and these contributions increase with the increase of the magnetic field.
+In the same Appendix \ref{app:het}, we present in Fig. \ref{mose_low}, as a representative case, the comparison of the energy contribution to the binding energy of indirect magnetoexcitons for MoSe$_{2}$-hBN-MoSe$_{2}$ heterostructure obtained by solving the Schr\"{o}dinger equation with the $V_{RK}$ and $V_{C}$ potentials.
+The analysis shows that the $V_{RK}$ potential gives higher contributions to the binding energy than the Coulomb potential for all states, and these contributions increase with the increase of the magnetic field, and as the number of hBN layers increase contributions converge as is also shown in Fig. \ref{mos_ratio}.
 The same qualitative patterns are observed in other heterostructures.